QuadSpinner/Gaea-Docs/source/Guide/3-Using Gaea/9-Cache.md

 If your file is `MyFile.tor`, the baked cache will be stored in `\Caches\Hard\MyFile_09cb3a` next to it.

 For session caches, all caches are stored in the Central Cache Repository.
 It will follow the same naming pattern, such as `\Caches\Soft\MyFile_09cb3a`.
-The root path for the Cache Repository is set in the @Preferences.
+The root path for the Cache Repository is set in the @preferences.

 The Cache readout in Gaea's status bar will show you the size of the cache.
 Clicking the readout button gives you options to cleanup old cache data.